Mooyi07/MirrorAlgorithm/README.md

 # 🔄 Mirror Alphabet Converter (Java)

-This is a simple Java program that takes an input string and outputs its **mirrored version** of the alphabet.
+This is a simple Java program that takes an input string or reads from a text file and outputs its **mirrored version** of the alphabet.

 ## ✨ Features
 - Converts **uppercase letters** to their mirrored counterparts